sulu/SuluContentBundle/UPGRADE.md

 ## dev-master

-### Replaced RoutableInterface::getContentClass
+### Refactor RoutableInterface to use configured schema for route generation

-The `getContentClass` method of the `RoutableInterface` was replaced with a `getResourceKey` method.
-The `RoutableTrait` already includes a default implementation for the new `getResourceKey` method.
+The bundle now uses the `route_schema` that is configured via `sulu_route.mappings` for generating the route for an entity instead of a hardcoded value.
+If no `route_schema` is configured, no route will be generated.

-The bundle was adjusted to use the configured `route_schema` instead of a hardcoded schema for generating the routes of `RoutableInterface` instances.
+Therefore, the `getContentId` method of the `RoutableInterface` was renamed to `getRoutableId` and the `getContentClass` method was replaced with a `getResourceKey` method.

 ### Moved automation bundle services